8ta4/pun/DONTREADME.md

 [They are the two most frequent word forms](https://www.wordfrequency.info/samples/wordFrequency.xlsx), per the Corpus of Contemporary American English, which aligns with the target demographic of Americans 10 and up.
 These two words can confidently be assigned a recognizability score of 100.0%.

+> Does `pun` score each phrase multiple times and average the results?

+No.

+Running the same phrase a couple of times and averaging the results could potentially help smooth out any random noise.

+But `pun` skips that.
+Doing multiple runs costs more API calls.

 > Does `pun` use CSV for storing recognizability scores?

 Nope.
 CSV is not ideal here because it lacks a proper key-value structure, which could lead to duplicate phrase entries.